Inductance

 dt

 The self-induced emf in a circuit is directly proportional to the time rate of change of the current (dI/dt) multiplied by a constant (L).
-This constant is called the inductance (or more precisely, the self inductance) and is determined by the geometry of the circuit (or more commonly, by the geometry of individual circuit elements).
-For example, the inductance of a solenoid (as determined above) is given by the formula …
+This constant is called the inductance (or more precisely, the self inductance) and is determined by the geometry of a circuit (or more commonly, by the geometry of the individual circuit elements).
+For example, the inductance of a solenoid (as determined above) is given by the equation…

 L = μ0AN2

 Inductance is best defined by its role in the equation derived from Faraday's law of induction.
+(This is how we will derive the inductance equations for a few easy circuit elements later in this section.)
 Some people don't like this and prefer definitions written in the subject-verb-object form of a simple sentence.

 L =